School-of-Life-Project/Portal/planned features.md

 - make a Sigil plugin for adding Portal manifests to ePubs
 - make a Calibre plugin to turn a set of ePubs into a Course
 - change course format:
-	- 1 manifest file per ePub (embedded within ePub) + 1 manifest file per course
+	- completable chapter manifest embedded within ePub metadata + 1 manifest file per course
 - make a script to convert various open-access textbooks into high-quality ePubs
 	- scrape online viewers to get raw HTML whenever possible
 	- see https://tex.stackexchange.com/questions/1551/use-latex-to-produce-epub